Back to SNNs Hub

 Rate Coding vs. Temporal Coding

-In our PyTorch implementation (Part 2), we use rate coding: the same input pixel values are presented at every timestep $t \in \{1, \ldots, T\}$, and the output class is determined by which output neuron accumulates the most spikes over $T$ steps.
+In our implementation (Part 2), we use rate coding: the same input pixel values are presented at every timestep $t \in \{1, \ldots, T\}$, and the output class is whichever neuron accumulates the most spikes over $T$ steps.

 The Gradient Problem